turri21/GalaksijaPLUS_poseidon-ep4cgx150/README.md

 Finally, several improvements have been migrated from the respective port for the [Senhor](https://github.com/turri21/Senhor) board.
 (MiSTer clone)

+## ROM C info

+The core automatically loads all 4 roms, therefore you do not have to type anything in basic to enable them.

+To use the monitor (RAM dump) you have to type in BASIC the following command:

+*A &STARTING_ADDRESS &ENDING_ADDRESS

+Example:
+*A &F00 &FFF

+or simply
+*A &F00

+and then ESC to break it

+To use the disassembler you have to type in BASIC the following command:
+*D &STARTING_ADDRESS &ENDING_ADDRESS

+Example:
+*D &F00 &FFF

+or simply
+*D &F00

+and then ESC to break it

 ## TODO

 Tape loading